 Applicants are asked to submit a biosketch (NIH format), an abstract, a three-page research proposal, plus a budget justification.
 A timeline must be included, as the proposed studies are expected to be completed within a year.
 As $10,000 will rarely be sufficient to fully fund a project, additional support by the applicant’s department is required.
 A letter by the applicant’s chairperson describing the department’s commitment to the applicant and additional funds available for their research must be included in this application.
 Synergies or overlap with existing funding should be described.
 Funds from the William L. Young Neuroscience Research Award cannot be used to cover travel or publication costs.
 Applicants must be SNACC members in good standing at the time of application to be considered for the award.
 Successful applicants are expected to report on their progress at the end of the award period.

 Applications will undergo peer review and be evaluated in the areas of significance/innovation, approach/feasibility, investigator/departmental support, and relevance to the SNACC mission.
-The 2022 award recipient will be notified in August 2022 and formally announced at the 2022 SNACC Annual Meeting in September 2022.
-They are expected to attend the 2022 SNACC meeting in person.
+The 2023 award recipient will be notified and formally announced at the 2023 SNACC Annual Meeting in September 2023.
+The award recipient is expected to attend the 2023 SNACC meeting in person and will be expected to present the results of the funded study at the 2024 meeting.
 No indirect costs are awarded with this grant and registration for the SNACC meeting is not waived.